Credit Suisse buys Morgan Stanley's European wealth management arm

-ZURICH Credit Suisse CSGN.VX will buy Morgan Stanley's (MS.N) wealth management arm in Europe, the Middle East and Africa with $13 billion (8 billion pounds) in assets, as it seeks to offset its exposure to more volatile investment banking.
+ZURICH Credit Suisse will buy Morgan Stanley's wealth management arm in Europe, the Middle East and Africa with $13 billion (8.5 billion pounds) in assets, as it seeks to offset its exposure to more volatile investment banking.

-The assets being acquired are tiny for Credit Suisse's private bank, which has the world's fifth-largest private banking operation, managing 798.5 billion Swiss francs (556.3 billion pounds) on behalf of wealthy clients.
+The assets being acquired are tiny for Credit Suisse's CSGN.VX private bank, which has the world's fifth-largest private banking operation, managing 798.5 billion Swiss francs (555 billion pounds) on behalf of wealthy clients.

 "Credit Suisse sees more daily fluctuation of their assets under management due to market movements and foreign currency swings than this deal size," said Venditti, who has a "market weight" rating on Credit Suisse stock.